Travel the World with Trip

 [Location] Gye-dong, Jongno-gu, Seoul, South Korea

-Seeing the "Art in City Project" and taking photos for the murals are unforgettable things to do in Seoul.
+See the "Art in City Project" and take photos of the murals for an unforgettable experience in Seoul.

 In 2006, the Ministry for Culture, Sports, and Tourism brought artists into an impoverished area of Naksan Hill to breath new life into the streets with art.

 The Ihwa Mural Village is a vibrant and beautiful area.
-It worth an afternoon in cafe hopping.
-You will enjoy some outdoor art and installations and know more about the local history.
+It worth an afternoon of cafe hopping.
+You can enjoy some outdoor art installations and learn more about the local history.

 [Location] Ihwa-dong, Jongno-gu, Seoul, South Korea

-As one of the largest traditional market in Korea, Dongdaemun Market would be the best choice for shopping, eating street food and having a night walk in the dynamic atmosphere after one-day trip.
+As one of the largest traditional markets in Korea, Dongdaemun Market would be the best choice for shopping, eating street food, and having a night walk in the dynamic atmosphere after a day in Seoul.

 When the sun goes down, a night market will appear from nowhere selling everything from clothing to cosmetics, from bags to accessories.
 The official name is Dongdaemun Market but local people call it the Yellow Tent Market.